Christian Jolley: Playing career

 On 25 September 2014, Jolley joined Forest Green Rovers on a one-month loan.
 He made his Forest Green debut on 27 September 2014, playing 69 minutes in a 2–1 home defeat against Barnet.
 On 24 October 2014, it was confirmed that his loan spell with Forest Green had been extended by a further month.
 Having made seven league appearances, his loan spell with the club came to an end on 22 November 2014 after Forest Green boss Adrian Pennock confirmed he would be returning to Newport County.
 On 21 January 2015, having made only 5 league appearances in the 2014–15 season, Jolley's contract with Newport County was terminated by mutual consent.

 On 26 January 2015, Jolley signed for Conference Premier side Grimsby Town until the end of the season.

 On 27 June 2015, Jolley signed for National League South side Margate.
 After just one campaign in Kent, Jolley opted to reunite with former Kingstonian manager, Alan Dowson at Hampton & Richmond Borough in July 2016.
 In his two years at the club, Jolley featured over seventy times, before making the move to fellow National League South side, Woking, along with manager, Dowson.
 On the opening day of the campaign, he went onto make his Cards debut during their 1–0 away victory over East Thurrock United.
 After only featuring in just three league fixtures, Jolley sustained a long-term ankle injury later that month, which subsequently, ruled him out for three months.
 In order to gain match fitness, Jolley joined Surrey-based side, Leatherhead on a dual-registration basis and went onto feature twice before returning to the Woking starting XI in their FA Cup second round tie against Swindon Town.
 On 16 March 2019, Jolley scored his first goal for the club during a 3–3 draw with fellow promotion hopefuls, Welling United.
 Proceeding the conclusion of the 2018–19 campaign, Jolley announced his retirement from football, with a view to a coaching role at the club under Dowson.

+On 31 May 2024, Jolley came out of retirement to join Isthmian League South Central club Hanworth Villa.

+Coaching career

 On 20 June 2022, it was confirmed that Jolley would become assistant manager at Dartford, where he'd work under Dowson.

 International career

-Jolley made his debut for the England C team on 5 February 2013 as a second-half substitute in the 1–0 defeat against Turkey Under 23's.
+Jolley made his debut for the England C team on 5 February 2013 as a second-half substitute in the 1–0 defeat against Turkey Under-23s.